developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/port/index.md

 ### Signed EMM Agent

 <img alt="image" style="height:450px" src="EMM_signed_EMM_agent.png"/>
-_Support for signed agents on Zebra devices ends with Android O; all EMM vendors must migrate to unsigned agents.
+_Support for signed agents on Zebra devices ends with Android O; all EMM vendors must adapt to unsigned agents.
 Click image to enlarge_.

-For migrating a signed EMM agent to an unsigned one, the method described in "[Unsigned DA EMM Agent Plus MX](#unsigneddaagentmx)" would likely be preferable in most cases.
+For porting a signed EMM agent to an unsigned one, the method described in "[Unsigned DA EMM Agent Plus MX](#unsigneddaagentmx)" would likely be preferable in most cases.
 Such an agent could be used to manage Zebra Android devices from Kit Kat through Oreo.
-Once such an agent is developed, the EMM vendor is well positioned to support most Zebra Android devices and to begin migration to the new standards-based approach required in the future.
+Once such an agent is developed, the EMM vendor is well positioned to support most Zebra Android devices and to begin porting to the new standards-based approach required in the future.

 -----

 ### Unsigned DA Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_DA_EMM_agent+MX.png"/>
-_Tier-2 EMM vendors taking this approach are well positioned for migration to the new approach.
+_Tier-2 EMM vendors taking this approach are well positioned for porting to the new approach.
 Click image to enlarge_.

 The diagram above illustrates the method employed by most Tier-2 EMM vendors that support complete solutions for managing Zebra Android devices.
 Most have already developed a DA EMM agent and augmented it using MX to provide the additional privileged functionality.
-Such EMM vendors are well positioned to support current and past Zebra Android devices and to begin migration to the new standards-based approach required to manage Zebra Android devices in the future.
+Such EMM vendors are well positioned to support current and past Zebra Android devices and to begin porting to the new standards-based approach required to manage Zebra Android devices in the future.

 -----

 ### Unsigned Non-DPC Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_non-DPC_EMM_agent+MX.png"/>
-_This approach is supported through Oreo, but could complicate migration to a DO agent.
+_This approach is supported through Oreo, but could complicate porting to a DO agent.
 Click image to enlarge_.

 If a Tier-2 EMM vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.

 * **Support for this approach will end with Android 9.x** (Android P).
-Migration to the new standards-based approach is required.
+Conversion to the new standards-based approach is required.
-* **Starting from a non-DPC EMM agent will likely complicate the migration process** to a DO EMM agent.
+* **Starting from a non-DPC EMM agent will likely complicate the porting process** to a DO EMM agent.
 But once available, that DO EMM agent could be used to manage Zebra Android devices as far back as Android Nougat, if appropriate.

 -----